All Episodes

 And finally, last week, I determined that we had enough intelligence.

-And I authorized an operation to get bin Laden to bring him to justice.
+And I authorized an operation to get bin Laden, to bring him to justice.

-Now, at he had the Medal of Honor ceremony at the White House as this program started today.
+Now, he had the Medal of Honor ceremony at the White House as this program started today.

 And all he had to say really about bin Laden in his remarks was the world's a safer place now without bin Laden.

-But you know, again, the SEALs, and let me give I want to go through I did this on the first hour, but I'm I'm uh cognizant of the fact that some of our EIB affiliates might have preempted this program with coverage of the Medal of Honor ceremony at the White House conducted by President Obama because they had been told that uh in-depth comments about the bin Laden operation we made.
+I did this in the first hour, but I'm cognizant of the fact that some of our EIB affiliates might have preempted this program with coverage of the Medal of Honor ceremony at the White House conducted by President Obama because they had been told that in-depth comments about the bin Laden operation would be made.

 They weren't.

-No remarks worse were made.
+No remarks were made.

 But if you were not here, if you missed the first half hour of today's program, one of the things that I want to repeat to you and to everybody is I congratulated, and I do in this hour as well.

-I continue my congratulations to President Obama for continuing the Bush administration policies of keeping a military presence in the Middle East and keeping the Guantanamo Bay prison open and for keeping the intelligence gathering operation at Guantanamo Going.
+I continue my congratulations to President Obama for continuing the Bush administration policies of keeping a military presence in the Middle East and keeping the Guantanamo Bay prison open and for keeping the intelligence gathering operation at Guantanamo going.

 He didn't close it.